canton7/StateMechanic/README.md

 It's very useful to be able to visualise your state machines: it lets you easily spot and debug mistakes you made when setting it up, and they make fantastic inputs to your documentation ("this is our state machine, and I know that it's correct").

+StateMechanic can take a state machine and create a [DGML](https://msdn.microsoft.com/en-us/library/dn966108.aspx) or [Graphviz DOT](http://www.graphviz.org/content/dot-language) file.

+DGML files can be rendered and subsequently edited in Visual Studio.
+Call `StateMachine.FormatDgml()` and copy the output.
+Create a new "Directed Graph" file, open the resulting `.dgml` file in a text editor, and paste the DGML you copied earlier in.

-StateMechanic can take a state machine and create a [Graphviz DOT](http://www.graphviz.org/content/dot-language) file, which can be rendered to a utility using the `dot` executable included in the Graphviz package (or [loads](http://dreampuf.github.io/GraphvizOnline/) [of](http://sandbox.kidstrythisathome.com/erdos/) [online](http://stamm-wilbrandt.de/GraphvizFiddle) [utilities](http://www.webgraphviz.com)).
+Graphviz DOT files can be rendered to a utility using the `dot` executable included in the Graphviz package (or [loads](http://dreampuf.github.io/GraphvizOnline/) [of](http://sandbox.kidstrythisathome.com/erdos/) [online](http://stamm-wilbrandt.de/GraphvizFiddle) [utilities](http://www.webgraphviz.com)).

-To render a state machine, call `StateMachine.FormatDot()`.
+Call `StateMachine.FormatDot()`, copy the output, and paste into a suitable utility.

 Custom State Subclasses